 Since 2004, the event has steadily grown in size and our organizing committee has doubled.
 I am extremely grateful to the dedicated all-volunteer committee that gives so generously of their time and talents year after year.
 Our committee is comprised largely of brain tumor patients and caregivers to a loved one with a brain tumor.
 I believe it is the passion of the committee and our desire to support a cause so dear to our hearts that has driven the success we’ve achieved so far.

 Yet, proud as I am of the success we’ve had, I have to say that the bottom-line figure we raise at each gala is not my primary goal.
 My desire is to continue to deepen a community that is joined together by a difficult diagnosis, with the hope that no one will feel alone on this journey.
 Without a doubt, leading HTFT has brought more meaning to my life than I could have ever imagined.
 I cherish the friendships and relationships I have made along the way and have met some amazing people in the honorees we highlight each year.

-HTFT now operates as an independent, 501(c)(3) non-profit organization.
+HTFT is an independent, 501(c)(3) non-profit organization.
 With our non-profit status we are able to direct funds to institutions closer to home as well as to the ABTA.
 I am eternally grateful to all of the people who have attended, supported, and donated to HTFT from its inception.
 Your support inspires hope.
 I look forward to what we will achieve in the years to come, as we join together each September to celebrate life.
 Thank you for reading!